 - 1 .5 oz can of tomato paste

 - 3 cups Bomba or Calasparra rice, any medium grain or Jasmine rice may be used if you can't find Bomba or Calasparra rice

 - 3 lemons, quartered

-3) Coat the bottom of your paella pan with olive oil.
+- Coat the bottom of your paella pan with olive oil.
 Brown the chorizo over high hear for 1-2 minutes.
 Set the chorizo aside.
-Now brown your rabbit and chicken for 2-3 minutes.
+Now brown your chicken for 2-3 minutes.
 It should not be fully cooked.
 Set aside.

-6) Mix all of the vegetables and meats together with the caramelized tomato paste also adding the paprika, parsley and thyme.
+- Mix all of the vegetables and meat together with the caramelized tomato paste also adding the paprika, parsley and thyme.

-8) Stir a few time in the first 5-10 minutes adding broth as needed to keep the rice covered.
+- Stir a few times in the first 5-10 minutes adding broth as needed to keep the rice covered.
 Now, let it sit.
 Allow it to cook for another 10-20 minutes adding broth as needed until the rice on top is al dente.
 Do not worry about the rice on the bottom burning a bit.
-It’s actually delicious.
+It's actually delicious.